Jubayer1228/test_project/README.md

 To update any customer info, we can click the link on the FirstName which will redirect us to a new page.
 This is quite similar to the Add Customer page.

+Steps to create a django webapp:

+Creating a Django web app involves several steps.
+Here's a step-by-step guide to create a Django webapp.

+Prerequisites:
+1. Install Python, Django

+Step1: Install Django
+First, we need to install Django. we can do this using Python's package manager, pip: pip install Django

+Step2: Create a Django Project django-admin startproject test_project

+Step3: Create a Django App
+Django projects are organized into apps.
+To create a new app use the following commands cd test_project  # Navigate to your project directory python manage.py startapp customers we have created a webapp called customers

+Steps 4: Configure Settings
+In our project's settings (projectname/settings.py), configure the database, static files, and other project-specific settings.
+Make sure to set DEBUG to False in production environments.
+For simplicity I have used the default sqlite db which has a customer table with six fields.
+To use postgres, we just simply edit the settings.py file in the DATABASES section.
+"ENGINE" params should be postgres and provide the Datbase NAME, USER, PASSWORD, HOST, PORT info as needed.
+We also need to register the app by adding "customers" in the INSTALLED_APPS section